 High output spotless water system for spot-free washing of cars, RVs, boats, yachts, motorcycles, windows, solar panels, and more.
 Dual-filter deionized water filter system.

 The Premiere BG-202DIFS spotless water system has a very high capacity, providing 7,110 total grains filter capacity (see table below for gallon estimates based on your water hardness).
 This high capacity filter outperforms the competition significantly.
 The BG-202DIFS has two 20″ housings each with a deionization water filter cartridge.
-The entire unit is mounted on a powder coated, rust resistant frame that makes it convenient to move into position and store away when finished.
+The entire unit is mounted on a powder coated frame or bracket (your choice) that is corrosion resistant.

 Deionized water is produced by removing the dissolved salt in water.
 Calcium bicarbonate, magnesium sulfate, and sodium chloride are the primary salts present in water and are removed by deionization.
 During the deionization process, water passes through an ion exchange material to remove all salt.
 The result is water that dries spot-free making it ideal for washing cars, RVs, boats, yachts, motorcycles, windows, solar panels, and more.

 - Mineral-free, deionized water for a spot-free finish

 - High output – enhanced filter life provides 7,110 total grains filter life.
 The number gallons of spot-free water produced will depend on the hardness of your water – please see the table below.
 This system outperforms the competition.
 For example, the CR Spotless DIC-20 only has a 300 gallon capacity.